timothylwarren/imaging-routines/README.md

-Repository consists of Python scripts written by Timothy Warren, timlwarren AT gmail as well as R script (PairwiseWilcoxTest.R ) written by Emily Sales and Heckman and MATLAB Code by Brandon Mark  (supplemental_matlab_code.txt)
+Repository consists of Python scripts written by Timothy Warren, timlwarren AT gmail

+Also R script (PairwiseWilcoxTest.R ) written by Emily Sales and Heckman

+MATLAB Code written by Brandon Mark  (supplemental_matlab_code.txt)

 Python scripts are to analyze data collected in Slidebook.